 Another huge difference is reliability.
 Copper is ok but fibre is pretty much bulletproof!
 Copper does have it’s advantages when it comes to cost.
 As usual, with it being an old technology the cost is a lot less so pro’s and con’s.

-What Can I Use A UK Leased Line For?
+What Can I Use The Line For?

 The main uses for them are connecting to the internet (do not compare this to broadband – it’s a whole different connection!), running VoIP (Voice over IP) for all your telephony needs, link together office pc’s in different locations, enable remote workers to log in and work from home.
 These are just a few examples.

-What is the availability of them?
+What is the availability?

 Tricky question but really it boils down to this.
 Where are you located, what bandwidth do you need and how big is your budget?
 If you have an unlimited budget then there is no barrier to you getting whatever speed in whatever location you wish.